10 diverse & amazing landscape locations to photograph in NZ

 6. Waterfalls

-With our temperate climate and no lack of rainfalll, we have an incredible number of waterfalls dotted across the entire country.
-It's almost impossible to pick favourites as I love so many, but my final selections have been chosen for how unique they are in terms of how photogenic the composition is and the setting they can be found in.
+With our temperate climate and no lack of rainfall, we have an incredible number of waterfalls dotted across the entire country.
+It's almost impossible to pick favourites as I love so many of them, but for this post my selections have been chosen for how unique they are in terms of how photogenic the composition is and the setting they can be found in.

-whangarei falls northland
+whangarei falls nz

 Whangarei Falls, Northland